 \begin{question} Let $G$ be a group acting geometrically on a CAT(0) cube complex and $H \subset G$ a finitely generated subgroup.
 If $H$ is almost malnormal, must it be a Morse subgroup? \end{question}

-As a consequence of the previous theorem, one gets the following simple characterisation of virtually special groups which are hyperbolic relatively to virtually abelian subgroups \cite[Theorem 8.14]{MoiSpecialBraid}:
+As a consequence of the previous theorem, one gets the following simple characterisation of virtually special groups which are hyperbolic relative to virtually abelian subgroups \cite[Theorem 8.14]{MoiSpecialBraid}:

 \begin{thm} Let $G$ be a virtually special group.
-Then $G$ is hyperbolic relatively to virtually abelian groups if and only if $G$ does not contain $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup. \end{thm}
+Then $G$ is hyperbolic relative to virtually abelian groups if and only if $G$ does not contain $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup. \end{thm}

-\begin{app} Theorem \ref{thm:RHspecialAbelian} was applied in \cite{MoiSpecialBraid} to determine precisely when a given graph braid group is hyperbolic relatively to abelian subgroups.
-As a particular case, if $\Gamma$ is a connected finite graph, the braid group $B_2(\Gamma)$ is hyperbolic relatively to abelian subgroup if and only if $\Gamma$ does not contain a cycle which is disjoint from two other cycles. \end{app}
+\begin{app} Theorem \ref{thm:RHspecialAbelian} was applied in \cite{MoiSpecialBraid} to determine precisely when a given graph braid group is hyperbolic relative to abelian subgroups.
+As a particular case, if $\Gamma$ is a connected finite graph, the braid group $B_2(\Gamma)$ is hyperbolic relative to abelian subgroup if and only if $\Gamma$ does not contain a cycle which is disjoint from two other cycles. \end{app}

 In another direction, a very interesting attempt to study relative hyperbolicity from the (simplicial) boundary has been made in \cite[Theorems 3.1 and 3.7]{ThicknessBH}.
 However, such a criterion seems to be highly difficult to apply.
 We conclude this section with an open question in the spirit of Problem \ref{problem:relahyp}.